HMCS Athabaskan (DDG 282): NATO exercises

 After experiencing a series of engine failures and maintenance issues, the ship underwent repairs.
 The ship was repaired and set sail on 8 September 2015, NATO naval exercises Joint Warrior and Trident Venture with Windsor, Halifax, Montréal, Goose Bay and Summerside.
 However, the starboard cruise engine failed while crossing the Atlantic.
 The ship sailed to the United Kingdom where she was joined by a mobile repair team which replaced the engine.

 In January 2016, Athabaskan was outfitted with one of the Canadian Navy's first AN/USC-69(V3) antennas under the Short-Term Satellite Communications Upgrade (STSCU) Project.
 The installation was meant to increase the ship's bandwidth prior to sailing on joint exercises with American forces.

 In September 2016 Athabaskan was among the Canadian warships deployed to the NATO naval training exercise Cutlass Fury off the east coast of North America.

 Fate

 In September 2016, the RCN announced that Athabaskan would be paid off in early 2017, leaving the navy without a platform capable of long-range air defence, at least until the introduction of the planned Canadian Surface Combatant.
 After returning from her last port visit in Bermuda, the ship conducted two days sails for families and past crew members, on 7 and 8 March 2017, respectively.
 The vessel conducted a final sail past of Halifax Harbour on 10 March 2017, upon which she was paid off and the ship's company reassigned to other units.
-In February 2018 Marine Recycling Corporation secured a CA$5.7-million contract to dismantle Athabaskan at their facility at Sydney, Nova Scotia.
+In February 2018 Marine Recycling Corporation secured a CA$5.7-million contract to dismantle Athabaskan at its facility at Sydney, Nova Scotia.